Odasnac/odasnac.github.io/content/en/posts/curiosity.md

 ---
 title: What makes humans unique versus machines
 date: 2023–01-01
-weight: 193
+weight: 194
 draft: false
-tags: [“FutureOfWork”]
+tags:
+  - “FutureOfWork”
 cover:
   image: img/curious-einstein.jpg
   alt: ‘Cover image’
 ---

 If there is an activity that is uniquely human and difficult to replace by machines, it is innovation.